The Second Life of Friedrich Wilhelm Georg Platow

 The film has a solid cast all the way down the line.
 The popular actor Fred Delmare plays Platow’s father, Platow’s son is played by Lothar Warneke, a fine director in his own right, and Winfried Glatzeder of Paul and Paula fame makes a brief appearance as a clown.

-1. There was actually one more film intended for release that year: The Dress—but it was banned for its references to a walled city run by an idiot king.
+1. There was actually one more film intended for release that year: The Robe, but it was banned for its references to a walled city run by an idiot king.

 2. Here in the West, this would normally be characterized as “fleeing” or “escaping,” but I’m intentionally avoiding such loaded terms.
 The fact is, many people were leaving East Germany around this time.
 That’s not to say the East German government was making it easy to emigrate, but it could be done, as Manfred Krug, Nina Hagen, Armin Mueller-Stahl, and other demonstrated.